- Download our Beijing Schools Guide

-Types of housing in Beijing
+Types of accommodation in Beijing

 Finding accommodation in Beijing

 The classifieds sections of local newspapers can also be searched for places to rent, or new arrivals could ask friends and colleagues for leads.
-In both of these cases, potential tenants may be able to side-step the agent and get a better price, so either is worth a try.
+In both of these cases, potential tenants may be able to sidestep the agent and get a better price, so either is worth a try.